Fund of hedge funds sector set for more M&A-Aberdeen

-LONDON Aberdeen Asset Management (ADN.L) said there will be a further wave of consolidation in the fund of hedge funds industry, with managers who run less than $3 billion facing a struggle to survive amid shrinking assets and rising costs.
+LONDON, Sept 20 Aberdeen Asset Management said there will be a further wave of consolidation in the fund of hedge funds industry, with managers who run less than $3 billion facing a struggle to survive amid shrinking assets and rising costs.

 Once a fast-growing source of capital for hedge funds, fund of funds - which try to pick the best managers and reduce risk by holding a basket of funds - have been hurt by criticism about their high fees and poor returns.

-Many in the $627 billion (387 billion pounds) sector are still to recover from redemptions in the financial crisis, forcing a round of dealmaking as bigger players snap up smaller, struggling rivals.
+Many in the $627 billion sector are still to recover from redemptions in the financial crisis, forcing a round of dealmaking as bigger players snap up smaller, struggling rivals.

-That followed private equity group Kohlberg Kravis Robert's (KKR.N) buyout of Prisma Capital Partners in June, and Man Group's (EMG.L) May purchase of FRM.
+That followed private equity group Kohlberg Kravis Robert's buyout of Prisma Capital Partners in June, and Man Group's May purchase of FRM.

 "What you have is a number of businesses over the years which have been quite successful, have very good revenues, and now they are finding their performance is being compromised and their high-water mark is out here," Andrew McCaffery, Global Head of Hedge Funds at Aberdeen, told Reuters in an interview.